 Ski area: 224km

-Popular with families, Wengen has plenty of activities off the slope.
+Wengen has plenty of activities off the slope so great for families.
 Whether it’s soaring through the sky while paragliding, tobogganing, curling or ice skating on the open-air ice rink.
 There are also a collection of après ski bars and great dining options.
 Our favourite is Hotel Restaurant Bären – don’t miss the indulgent Toblerone mousse.
 Image source: © Switzerland Tourism, Jan Geerk

 Other posts you may like: